freifunk/projects.freifunk.net-contents/collections/_projects/videoodyssee-refactoring.md

 ### Coding period

 During this period we'd like to work in an agile mode and use a Scrum or Kanban or something in between to organize the workflow.
 If you have questions on this, please don't hesitate to ask.

+Of course, milestones will heavily depend on the idea we want to implement together.
+But in general there should always be milestones like

+* build and present a first prototype for a new feature
+* extend the feature to fully cover the idea
+* provide tools to monitor the new feature
+* create end user documentation
+* deploy feature to production